The Web, Readable.

 Interaction

 Act on pages.
-Click, type, submit forms, scroll, and poll for async conditions.
+Click, type, submit forms, drag elements, scroll, and poll for async conditions.

 Session